MAGALA-RICHARD/apsimNGpy/doc/how_to_cite.rst

       doi     = {10.1016/j.softx.2025.102496},
       url     = {https://doi.org/10.1016/j.softx.2025.102496}
     }
-If you are planning to use communicate something specific to a particular version, please make sure to refer to the version number you used.
+If you are planning to communicate something specific to a particular version, please make sure to refer to the version number you used.
 The version and sub-version numbers can be retrieved via apsimNGpy.__version__, e.g., 0.39.X  (replace X with current version).

 .. code-block:: bibtex